OSC/ondemand/README.md

 Nginx process to successfully run under.
 By default it assumes your environment is properly loaded in the `sudo` configuration.

-**Note:** If you are using Software Collections, it is recommended you uncomment the code block specified in the script.

 ## Usage

 Note: The `nginx_stage` CLI options can be specified as URL encoded strings to